 By now, the origin of the noble Buffalo wing has become the stuff of legend.
 They (obviously) have nothing to do with the buffalo, but instead are named for the city in upstate New York where they were invented.
 As legend has it, on the evening of March 4, 1964, Dominic Bellissimo was tending bar at the famed Anchor Bar in that city, with his mother Teressa in the kitchen.
 When a group of his hungry friends showed up, Dominic asked Teressa to whip up some food for them, so she took some chicken wings, which were intended to go into the stockpot, and instead tossed them in the deep fryer.
 She concocted a simple butter- and hot sauce-based sauce, mixed them together, and arguably the greatest bar food of all time was born.

-The universal appeal of the Buffalo wing can’t be denied, and from humble sports bars to one of the country’s most well-known experimental restaurants, we’ve tracked down the finest examples of the form, nationwide (we left out the big chains like Buffalo Wild Wings to give everyone their fair shake; that’s a slideshow for another day).
-The Buffalo wing is one of the most easily accessible, enjoyable, fun foods known to man, and is served just about everywhere that had a modest kitchen and a game on the TV.
+The universal appeal of the Buffalo wing can’t be denied, and from humble sports bars to one of the country’s most well-known experimental restaurants, we’ve tracked down the finest examples of the form, nationwide (we left out the big chains like Buffalo Wild Wings to give everyone their fair shake).
+The Buffalo wing is one of the most easily accessible, enjoyable, fun foods known to man, and is served just about everywhere that has a modest kitchen and a game on the TV.
 Today we salute this deceptively difficult dish, and the chefs who work to keep ‘em coming.
 Click here to check out the 25 best Buffalo wings in America.